 Check with your current merchant processing company to see if they can get you gift cards, or look into companies like Square or Giftfly to set up your unique online gift card.
-Once you have a link where people can purchase gift cards, start dispersing the message on social media, your website, current client list, etc.
+Once you have a link to where people can purchase gift cards, start dispersing the message on social media, your website, your current client list, etc.

 REACH OUT TO YOUR EMAIL LIST

 If you have an email list, make sure you utilize the power of email and reach out to your small business clients and customers to let them know what offerings your small business will have going during Small Business Saturday.
 Here’s some tips to get you started:

 HOW TO BE PREPARED OFFLINE